Chico, California: Government

 The City of Chico is a charter city and has a council–manager government.
 The City of Chico's administration offices are located at 411 Main Street, immediately adjacent to the City Council Chambers.
-Chico's city council consists of seven nonpartisan councilmembers each elected from one of the seven districts in November of even-numbered years.
+Chico's city council consists of seven nonpartisan council members each elected from one of the seven districts in November of even-numbered years.
 The districts were officially created in February 2020.

 Their terms begin on the first Tuesday in December and end on the first Tuesday in December four years thereafter.
 The mayor is chosen by and from among the council members and serves for two years.
 City council meetings are on the first and third Tuesday of each month.

-The council consists of Mayor Andrew Coolidge, Vice Mayor Kasey Reynolds, Sean Morgan, Dale Bennett, Deepika Tandon, Tom van Overbeek, and Addison Winslow.
+As of 2025, the council consists of Mayor Kasey Reynolds, Vice Mayor Dale Bennett, Bryce Goldstein, Katie Hawley, Mike O'Brien, Tom van Overbeek, and Addison Winslow.

-Chico is represented in the Butte County Board of Supervisors by the District Two Supervisor Debra Lucero and the District Three Supervisor Tami Ritter.
+Chico is represented in the Butte County Board of Supervisors by the District Two Supervisor Peter Durfee, District Three Supervisor Tami Ritter, District 4 Supervisor Tod Kimmelshue and District 5 Supervisor Doug Teeter.